nguyenthanhan/real-scale-solar-system/README.md

 ### 🔍 Interaction

-- **Click on any planet or the sun**: View detailed scientific information in a modal
+- **Click on any planet or the sun**: View detailed scientific information in a modal with 3D rotating model
 - **Click outside of information cards**: Close the current information panel
 - **Speed Control Slider**: Manually adjust simulation speed from 1x to 10,000,000x with real-time updates
 - **Time Conversion Display**: See how much real time corresponds to simulation time (e.g., "1s = 8.3m • Earth orbit: 0.7 days")
+- **Rotation Speed Control**: Adjust 3D planet rotation speed from 5 minutes to 24 hours per second
 - **Hide/Show Controls**: Double-click the control panel to toggle visibility
 - **Smart UI**: Planet labels automatically hide when viewing detailed information